supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Normal Forms.md

 #### Violation of 2NF

-1. Try to find a non-key attribute that is functionally determined by a subset of some key.
+1. Try to find a non-prime attribute that is functionally determined by a subset of some key.
 $$
 \text{proper subset of some key} \rightarrow \text{some non-prime attribute}
 $$